soulwing/can/README.md

 a simple demo written in C. _Can_ demonstrates the use of many of the Linux namespace types, as well as related features such _chroot_, layered union filesystems (_aufs_), and _tmpfs_.

-_Can_ sets up a simple container-like environment using a layered fileystem and chroot, and runs in isolated process ID and mount namespaces.
+_Can_ sets up a simple container-like environment, optionally using a layered fileystem and chroot, and runs in isolated process ID and mount namespaces.
 Optionally, the container can use an existing isolated network namespace and can create its own UTS namespace for setting a hostname in the container.

 ## Guide to the Source Code